What Is a Betting Exchange?

 Photo credit: Matt Thomas/San Diego Padres/Getty Images

-A betting exchange is marketplace that allows bettors to wager against each other at lower fees than those offered by a traditional sportsbook.
+A betting exchange is a marketplace that allows bettors to wager against each other at lower fees than those offered by a traditional sportsbook.

-Two customers agree on the odds and stake for a given game, and bet against one another.
+In an exchange model, two customers agree on the odds and stake for a given game, and bet against one another.

 I may offer a $50 bet on Packers -3 against the Cowboys, and another user on the exchange can accept my offer and bet Cowboys +3.